 The most common way to discover and buy a product on Amazon is by searching for related keywords via the main search bar.
 Amazon’s Search Algorithm will then match those keywords with the best matching products.
 In order to do this, the algorithm screens all of the information available in the product Amazon listings including titles, descriptions, prices, availability and sales history, and provides the buyer with a ranking of the most relevant offerings.
 To ensure product visibility and increase sales on Amazon, it is then important to provide relevant and complete information about your products and brands.
 Below are some guidelines that will help you optimize your Amazon product detail pages.

-1. Make descriptive titles.
+1. Make descriptive and relevant titles.

 3. Bullet points should be about product features.